Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 date: 2024-04-20
 ---

-## Introduction

-Goal of post:
+## Goal of this post:
-1) easy visual walkthrough of transformer with reference to functional code
+1) Visual walkthrough of coding up a barebone transformer
-2) TBD

-Let's walk through what training 1 iteration on a single piece of data in a transformer looks like.
+The majority of this post will be dedicated to providing a gentle visual introduction to each core mechanism within a transformer model.
+To focus on the core aspect of the transformer, this post will go through what training 1 iteration on a single piece of data in a transformer looks like.
 In practice, we will of course train on a batch of data.

+## Introduction to the NLP problem
+A common problem a transformer model can solve is predicting the next word that appears given a sequence of input.

 In NLP a single piece of training data is usually a sequence of words (tokens to be exact).
 The length of this sequence is determined by a hyperparameter we choose, called the context_length.
-A longer context_length means the model has a larger RAM.
+A longer context_length means the model is now able to leverage words from the distant past when predicting the next word.

 We also have access to a pretrained database of vocabulary.
 You can think of this database of vocabulary as a matrix that contains every word in the Oxford English dictionary.
-Unlike the Oxford English Dictionary, however, instead of defining a word with other English words, we define a word by a vector with dimension length embed_dim.
-Each one of these vectors contains valuable information about the word when considered alone, language is a very complex system where the meaning of a word in a sentence changes based on neighbouring words, or as we might call it, the context.
-Transformer aims to learn a richer vector representation, based on the context where this word appears in.
-That is the database of vocabulary contains non-contextual information while Transformer aims to learn contextual information.
+Unlike the Oxford English dictionary however, instead of defining a word with other English words, we 'define' a word by a vector with dimension **embed_dim**.
+Each vector contains valuable information about the word when considered alone.
+However, language is a very complex system where the meaning of a word changes based on how it is used in a sentence.
+Transformer aims to learn a richer vector representation of each word, based on the context where this word appears.
+That is the database of vocabulary contains non-contextual information while the transformer aims to learn contextual information.

 ## 0) Data preprocessing:
 Suppose our raw input to our transformer model is the sequence: The early bird eats the worm.
-These are the following steps:
+These are the following steps to preprocess our data:

 <ol>
-  <li>find index for each word</li>
+  <li> Find index for each word in our database of vocabulary</li>
-  <li> retrieve the non contextual word embedding from our vocab</li>
+  <li> Retrieve the non-contextual word embedding </li>
-  <li> incorporate positional information as we like to keep track of the order of words</li>
+  <li> Incorporate positional information by simple vector addition</li>
-  <li> reshape</li>
+  <li> Reshape (optional)</li>
 </ol>